On today’s date in 1867, prime minister John A. Macdonald married his second wife, Susan Agnes Bernard, who was his secretary’s sister.

 At the unveiling in 2015, Canada Post CEO Deepak Chopra said this stamp captured and commemorated the key architects of Canadian history.

-“Two hundred years after his birth, Sir John A. Macdonald remains a towering figure and this stamp celebrates his legacy,” he said.
+“Two hundred years after his birth, Sir John A. Macdonald remains a towering figure and this stamp celebrates his legacy,” added Chopra.

-The self-adhesive stamp measures 32 mm by 40 mm and is available in booklets of 10 stamps.
+The stamp measures 32 millimetres by 40 millimetres and is available in booklets of 10 stamps.